improve interface boundary for bhyve MMIO

 struct vie blob.
 Then userspace can fulfill the MMIO request on VM entry, and the decoded instruction state (kept in the kernel) can be used to finish the emulation.
 This frees userspace from the complicated obligation of applying the MMIO result itself and more cleanly separates userspace and the bhyve kernel interfaces.

-Updated by Patrick Mooney 10 months ago
+Updated by Patrick Mooney almost 2 years ago

 To test, I booted up the following guests to make sure that they functioned properly: